mars0i/masonclj/doc/general/ABMsInClojure.md

 run, and plots of model variables and agent variables during a run.

 There are very few ABM libraries written in Clojure.
-When I first looked for them, I didn't find any.
-The intersection of those interested in Clojure and in ABMs seems small.
-However, others have pointed out the following libraries that seem worth
+When I first looked for them, I didn't find any; the intersection of those interested in Clojure and in ABMs seems small.
+However, others have pointed out the following libraries that seem worth investigating, although I haven't done so:
-investigating:

 * [spork: Spoon's Operations Research Kit](https://github.com/joinr/spork)
 * [simpro-science: Simulation of spatial processes in Protege-frames by scenarios](https://github.com/rururu/simpro-scene)